Combined Jewish Philanthropies of Greater Boston Inc

 - Total Timeline: ~1-2 months

-General Timeline: Most programs operate on 2-4 month decision cycles from LOI submission to grant announcement.
+General Timeline: Most programmes operate on 2-4 month decision cycles from LOI submission to grant announcement.
 Notification typically occurs via email with formal award letters following.

 Success Rates

-While CJP does not publish specific success rate percentages, the organization made 963 grants to organizations in FY2023 (965 awards in FY2023, 966 in FY2022, 964 in FY2021, 942 in FY2020).
-The substantial number of recipients indicates a relatively robust grantmaking portfolio, though specific programs like The Miriam Fund (22 organizations funded in 2024-2025) and Arts & Culture grants (10 grants of $7,500 each) are more competitive due to limited availability.
+While CJP does not publish specific success rate percentages, the organisation made 963 grants to organisations in FY2023 (965 awards in FY2023, 966 in FY2022, 964 in FY2021, 942 in FY2020).
+The substantial number of recipients indicates a relatively robust grantmaking portfolio, though specific programmes like The Miriam Fund (22 organisations funded in 2024-2025) and Arts & Culture grants (10 individual grants of $7,500 each plus one $25,000 collaborative grant) are more competitive due to limited availability.

 Reapplication Policy